GrimOutlook/klv-uas/README.md

 A library for extracting KLV data from transport stream packet payloads.
 This library is not indented to be used for injecting KLV data into video streams.

+## WARNING

+Currently, you must enable the feature `ignore_incomplete`.
+I want the user to understand that several of the datatypes cannot be parsed correctly quite yet, so they must manually allow this.

 ## Example

 ```rust